 - Web content must be understandable

 - Web content must be robust

 There are many possible approaches to attaining accessibility as defined by these four concepts.
-The following is one recommended approach.
+The pages of this website were designed to help.